6thSon/shieldfi/README.md

 ## Why FHE Is Not Optional Here

-Zero-knowledge proofs can verify that a computation happened correctly — but they cannot compute *on* the encrypted data itself.
+Zero-knowledge proofs can verify that a computation happened correctly, but they cannot compute *on* the encrypted data itself.
 A ZK system could prove "this invoice is valid" but cannot run competitive bid matching across encrypted amounts from multiple financiers without revealing those amounts first.
 FHE is the only